NorthCoast-DevOps/cdk-aws-soc2-settings/README.md

 5. Push to the branch (`git push origin feature/AmazingFeature`)
 6. Open a Pull Request

+Please ensure your code adheres to the project's coding standards and includes appropriate tests.

 ## License

-[Specify your license here]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer

 This project is intended to assist with SOC 2 compliance but does not guarantee full compliance.
 Always consult with a certified auditor or compliance expert to ensure your AWS environment fully meets SOC 2 requirements.
+The authors and contributors of this project are not responsible for any compliance failures or security breaches that may occur in your AWS environment.